Meet The Team

-Dr. Yeh received his training from the Eye Institute in Philadelphia, PA.
-He completed his rotation in ocular disease at the Omni Eye Center in Rochelle Park, New Jersey.
-His internships include the Veterans Administration Hospital in Boston, MA in geriatric and primary eyecare, and the Eye Institute in Philadelphia, PA in pediatrics.
-Dr. Yeh also completed further training at the University of Houston School of Optometry for glaucoma treatment.
+Dr. Yeh received the Chelton Scholarship for being top of his class while attending Salus University.
+He received a duo-bachelor’s degree, one for Vision Science and one for Biology.
+Dr. Yeh trained at the following locations: Omni Eye Center in New Jersey, Veterans Administration Hospital in Boston, and The Eye Institute in Philadelphia.
+Dr. Yeh completed further training at the University of Houston School of Optometry for glaucoma treatment.

 Prior to relocating to the Pacific Northwest, Dr. Yeh had a practice in Texas which was ranked top 15% in the country for five consecutive years as one of the busiest commercial offices in optometry.
 By 2011, he decided to sell his practice and move up to the PNW to be close to family.